 When it comes to modern investing, individuals have a multitude of options to choose from and a myriad of ways to implement their desired investments.
 As part of those options, the rise of impact investing has created some fundamental changes in how investors view their asset portfolios.
 Assessments of a corporation’s performance on environmental, social, and governance (ESG) criteria have made it easier than ever for investors to align their personal values with their investment portfolios, and many have chosen to do so.

 Impact investing started as a means for organizations to avoid those areas that directly conflict with their values; for example, Quakers avoided investments that would have funded slavery and war.
 The first mutual fund that shunned certain “sin stocks,” avoiding stocks such as alcohol, gambling, and tobacco, arrived 90 years ago.
-The proliferation of impact investments has continued, and today, there are $22.89 trillion in ESG assets being managed professionally around the world, a testament to how popular the idea of impact investing has become.
+The proliferation of impact investments has continued, and today, there are more than $22 trillion in ESG assets being managed professionally around the world, a testament to how popular the idea of impact investing has become.
 And its popularity continues to grow.

 Impact investing today comes in many forms – each portfolio can be tailored to reflect the values of the investor and their specific social and financial goals.
 For starters, investments can be tailored to provide impact in a number of categories:

 - Negative Screening: Commonly referred to as “Socially Responsible Investing”, or SRI, this method excludes companies that conflict with an investor’s personal values or a foundation’s charitable mission.
 For example, in the 1960s and increasingly through the 1980s, institutional investors withdrew investments in South African companies that did not treat all employees equally in an integrated environment, eventually divesting of companies that had operations in South Africa.